Lahace/Mnemosyne_server/README.md

 If you're trying to access from anywhere else and you get a 403 Forbidden error, edit the `phppgadmin.conf` file in `/etc/apache2/conf-available/phppgadmin.conf` and comment the `Require local` line.
 Reboot then Apache using `sudo service apache2 restart`

-1. Login using user `mnemosyne`, click on `schemas`, then on `Create new Schema` and create a schema named `mnemosyne`.
+1. Login with user `mnemosyne` click on `schemas`, then on `Create new Schema` and create a schema named `mnemosyne`.

 1. Copy-paste the contents of the sql file in `~/Mnemosyne_server/src/main/database/database.sql` and execute it removing the `Paginate results` check at the bottom. the same goes for the sql file in `~/Mnemosyne_server/src/main/database/populatedb.sql` which will add some accounts and some definitions.

 1. Edit the file found in `~/Mnemosyne_server/src/main/webapp/META-INF/context.xml` and insert there the username of the owner of the `mnemosyne` schema and it's corresponding password below.
+Change also the `url="jdbc:postgresql:URL"` field replacing `URL` with the URL where postgreSQL can be reched (`url="jdbc:postgresql://localhost:5432/mnemosyne"` should be good)

 1. Go to https://openrouteservice.org/, sign up and get an API key, then create the folder `~/Mnemosyne_server/src/main/resources/ap/mnemosyne/places/` and, inside it, create a new file named `openroute.key` and write there the API key you just got.